Discover the Fascinating World of Parrots: A Guide to the Different Types of Parrots, parrotslove

 Caiques

-The caiques are species of parrots in the genus Pionites.
-They are relatively small and stocky, with a short, square tail and very bright colors.
-Their typical weight is 150–170 grams.
-They can live up to 40 years.
+Caiques are a species of parrot in the Pionites genus.
+They are relatively small and stocky, with a short, square tail and vibrant colors.
+Their usual weight ranges from 150 to 170 grams.
+They can live for up to forty years.

-If the African grey parrot is the intellectual of the bird community, and the macaw is the show-off, then the caique is the clown.
+If the African grey parrot is the cerebral of the bird world and the macaw is the showman, the caique is the clown.

-Two species of caiques are commonly kept as pets: the black-headed caique (Pionites melanocephala) and the white-bellied caique (Pionites leucogaster).
-The yellow-thighed caique, a subspecies of the white-bellied, is also kept as a pet, though it is less common in the pet trade.
-The black-headed and the white-bellied caique have a similar appearance.
+Pet caiques include the black-headed caique (Pionites melanocephala) and the white-bellied caique (Pionites leucogaster).
+The yellow-thighed caique, a subspecies of the white-bellied, is also maintained as a pet, however, it is less popular in the pet trade.
+The black-headed and white-bellied caiques share a similar look.

 The caique is a stocky bird, surprisingly heavy for its size, as most new owners will point out.